Spirited (soundtrack): Development

 Eisendrath appreciated Will Ferrell and Ryan Reynolds' ability as actors who can sing well, adding that their performance is not mimicking that of Broadway performers and created their own style.
 He also felt the recording sessions of the film were more fun as the actors riffed on sets, with Pasek, Paul and his co-writing team, also cooperated with them.
 He felt that "these songs became a real hybrid, like they are theatrical narrative-driven songs, but they also have the Will and Ryan comedy in them, and they also function on a storytelling level".

 Octavia Spencer, who had not sung for previous films, felt that the process was "extremely difficult", adding "The wonderful thing is we had a great music supervisor Ian Eisendrath who taught me not only how to get away from the nerves of singing but use it in the language that I was accustomed to, which is monologues.
 And then we had a wonderful vocal coach that warmed us up.
 So it was daunting, but also quite rewarding and satisfying in the end."

 Track listing

 Soundtrack

-All tracks are written and produced by Benj Pasek and Justin Paul, except for few tracks co-written by Khiyon Hursey, Mark Sonnenblick and Sukari Jones.
-Ian Eisendrath and David Metzger, co-produced the tracks with Pasek and Paul.
+All tracks are written and produced by Benj Pasek and Justin Paul, except for a few tracks co-written by Khiyon Hursey, Mark Sonnenblick and Sukari Jones.
+Ian Eisendrath and David Metzger co-produced the tracks with Pasek and Paul.